 PDQ is a registered trademark.
 The content of PDQ documents can be used freely as text.
 It cannot be identified as an NCI PDQ cancer information summary unless the whole summary is shown and it is updated regularly.
 However, a user would be allowed to write a sentence such as “NCI’s PDQ cancer information summary about breast cancer prevention states the risks in the following way: [include excerpt from the summary].”

 The best way to cite this PDQ summary is:

-National Cancer Institute: PDQ® Oral Complications of Chemotherapy and Head/Neck Radiation.
+PDQ® Supportive and Palliative Care Editorial Board.
+PDQ Oral Complications of Chemotherapy and Head/Neck Radiation.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/about-cancer/treatment/side-effects/mouth-throat/oral-complications-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/about-cancer/treatment/side-effects/mouth-throat/oral-complications-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389169]

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.